aws-samples/how-to-write-more-correct-software-workshop/README.md

 The problem with correctness is it is an external property.
 You can read code, but you can not know by the code alone that it is correct.
+Sure you have tests, but how do you know that your tests are correct?
+How do you know that they are complete enough to test all the facets of correctness you care about?
 There are also a lot of people involved.
+If you have multiple implementations of the same idea, like the AWS Encryption SDK, making sure that all these different implementations do exactly the same thing is complicated.
 You may not have the same project in multiple languages, but you probably have multiple projects that interoperate.
 They all need to agree on shared idea of correctness.